talkable/talkable-docs/_sources/android_sdk/getting_started.rst.txt

       You can locate your credentials inside Talkable site:

-      - Visit https://admin.talkable.com/account/sites to find your site slug
       - Select site and go to **Dashboard** → **Settings** → **Site Settings**.
-        Find **API integration** section and there you will see your API Keys.
+        Find **API integration** section and there you will see your API Keys and Site ID (also known as Site slug).
-        Use only the *public key* in your application.
+        Use only the *Public API Key* in your production application.

 .. _deep_linking_scheme: